Tslat/Advent-Of-Ascension/README.md

 # Advent of Ascension
 This is the official Github for Advent of Ascension.

-There is no source code to be found here as the mod is not open-source.
+This branch is for the latest 1.7.10 version of the mod (version Tslat-1.1.3).

 # What can I do here?
 You can do 3 things here: